thephpleague/commonmark/README.md

 ## Security

-If you discover any security related issues, please email your report privately to colinodell@gmail.com instead of using the issue tracker.
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure with us.

 ## Credits & Acknowledgements